maido-39/legged-loco-dev-go1/README.md

     conda activate isaaclab
     ```

 2. Make sure that Isaac Sim is installed on your machine.
 Otherwise follow [this guideline](https://docs.omniverse.nvidia.com/isaacsim/latest/installation/install_workstation.html) to install it.
+If installing via the Omniverse Launcher, please ensure that Isaac Sim 4.1.0 is selected and installed.
 On Ubuntu 22.04 or higher, you could install it via pip:
     ```shell
     pip install isaacsim-rl==4.1.0 isaacsim-replicator==4.1.0 isaacsim-extscache-physics==4.1.0 isaacsim-extscache-kit-sdk==4.1.0 isaacsim-extscache-kit==4.1.0 isaacsim-app==4.1.0 --extra-index-url https://pypi.nvidia.com
     ```